-• A general-purpose component, which is distributed between the states and territories according to population (i.e. on a per capita basis), and

-• An identified local road component, which is distributed between the states and territories according to fixed historical shares.
+- A general purpose component, which is distributed between the states and territories according to population (i.e. on a per capita basis), and - An identified local road component, which is distributed between the states and territories according to fixed historical shares.

 Both components of the grant are untied in the hands of local government, allowing councils to spend the grants according to local priorities.
-Council applies the local roads component to road rehabilitation projects in its Capital Works Program and utilises the general-purpose component to fund Council operations and Capital works.
+Council applies the local roads component to road rehabilitation projects in its Capital Works Program, and utilizes the general purpose component to fund Council operations and Capital works.

-In addition to financial assistance grants, each year Council receives several other grants from the State & Federal Government.
+In addition to financial assistance grants, each year Council receives a number of other grants from the State & Federal Government.
 Grants received may be to help fund capital works and short-term initiative projects or to help fund the provision of regular Council services.
 These grants are split into two categories based on whether they are of a recurrent (received each year) or non-recurrent (once-off) nature.